-Water on Earth theoretically consists of hydrogen and oxygen, but in reality it is a mix with manifold mineral substances all in extraordinarily rarefied condition, see also Potentization.
+Water on Earth, as mineral physical matter (usually in its fluid state), theoretically consists of hydrogen and oxygen, but in reality it is a mix with manifold mineral substances all in extraordinarily rarefied condition, see also Potentization.
 This means that water is not neutral, but acts as a living substance and a carrier of formative forces of minerals - see Metals in Mineral kingdom.

 Water as an element

-In the four classical elements (of fire, air, water and earth), water corresponds to the astral element and has to do with renunciation (see FMC00.265 on Four elements, and GA132).
-In the spiritual scientific evolutionary framework, this principle arose during the Old Moon stage.
+In the four classical elements (of fire, air, water and earth) within a spiritual scientific framework, water corresponds to the astral element and relates to renunciation (see FMC00.265 on Four elements, and GA132).
+In the spiritual scientific evolutionary framework, this principle of water arose together with the chemical ether during the Old Moon stage.

 - water has a tremendous influence on the human ether body... and the Egyptians and Indians discovered the etheric body through their experience with water (1924-03-01-GA353)